d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 the decrypted subtree (which usually is not the root of the whole tree).
 Applying ``getroottree`` to an XML result of ``encryptXml``/``decrypt`` gives a (new) safe reference to the whole tree.
 The ``xmlsec`` examples have been modified to reflect this peculiarity of the ``lxml`` binding.

+**ATTENTION:** For modern ``lxml`` versions, I have observed a failure of the decryption test ``Decryption of XML nodes other than the root`` in ``tests.txt``.
+This indicates that the approach described above is no longer sufficient to ensure an updated ``lxml`` view of the tree after the encryption/decryption.
+For the test, I worked around by conversion to XML text and reparsing.
+I will try to find a better solution.

 Failure handling